SatoriNetwork/Neuron/README.md

 # Satori
-_The Future Network_

-Satori is a blockchain that predicts the future.
+Decentralized AI.
+Future Prediction.

-It makes knowledge of the future freely available to everyone as a public good.
+Satori makes knowledge of the future freely available to everyone as a public good.

 ## Brief Highlevel Overview of the Project

-When a new node comes online, the Satori Network assigns the node data stream(s) to subscribe to.
-The node watches the assigned data streams and learns to anticipate their patterns.
+When a new Satori Neuron comes online, the Satori Network assigns the Satori Neuron data stream(s) to subscribe to.
+The Satori Neuron watches the assigned data streams and learns to anticipate their patterns.
 It does this by virtue of a continually running internal Satori AI Engine which builds models and searches correlated data streams for patterns.
 Overtime, on average it gets better and better at predicting the future of the streams which it has been assigned.
 Everytime it gets a new observation on a datastream it was assigned it publishes a prediction that data stream's future.

 In short, the network watches everything in the real world that people find valuable, and predicts the future of it.
 See satorinet.io for more highlevel overview explanations.